SDE-ADNAN/Node_JS_Maximillian/Sec_4:_Improved_Development_Workflow_&_Debugging/README.md

 Want to dive super-deep into the latest debugging capabilities Visual Studio Code gives you (for Node.js apps)?

 This article will be very helpful: https://code.visualstudio.com/docs/nodejs/nodejs-debugging

+---

+Done some walkthrough till the 5Th section for just getting an idea of what we are gonna experiance in future.